ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 	- The first email should have the subject **Rule detected - High volume of content detected IP address DLP policy**.
 Select this email and review its contents.  <br/>

 	- The second email should be a **Message Blocked** notiification for the email that you just sent.
-Select this email to review its contents.
+Select this email to review its contents.  <br/>

+	**Note:** Holly should have also received a policy tip notifying her that the email was blocked, and it should have allowed her to override the blockage if she provided a business justification.
+However, as previously discussed, policy tips are not functioning because of the mail transport rules you created in an earlier lab, so you will not see the policy tip here.
+The net effect is that the message is blocked and the blockage cannot be overridden.

 9. Switch to LON-CL2.